PeterStos/Ticket/README.md

 ## In development
 - Form 1: stores information
-- Form 2: where ticket with issue are created (hardware or sofware)
+- Form 2: where tickets are created describing the issues to be resolved (hardware or software)